-This is a revolutionary non-surgical procedure that eliminates the need for glasses or daytime contact lenses.
-It improves vision by gently reshaping your eye WHILE YOU SLEEP using specially designed therapeutic contact lenses.
-You just put the specially fitted lenses in at bedtime, and when you awake, you will have clear, sharp, natural vision for your waking hours.
+This is a revolutionary non-surgical procedure that eliminates the need for glasses or daytime contact lenses!
+It improves vision by gently reshaping your eye while you sleep using specially designed contact lenses.
+You just put the specially fitted lenses in at bedtime, and when you awake, you will have clear, sharp vision for your waking hours.

 Q: How do ortho-k lenses work?

 A: Ortho-k shaping lenses are designed to temporarily reshape the central surface of the cornea systematically.
 Overnight wearing of the shaping lenses is surprisingly comfortable and most patients are unaware of their presence within a very short time after insertion.

 A: While orthokeratology can help most individuals improve their vision (including those with certain types and amounts of astigmatism and moderately high myopia), the procedure is often most effective for those prescriptions falling within a specific range.
 Additional factors may include individual corneal rigidity and shape factors as well as an ability to wear contact lenses.
 A thorough consultation and examination using advanced computerized diagnostic instrumentation can easily determine if orthokeratology is right for you.